s3yonsei/rewind_serverless/atc24_ae/README.md

 # wsk action invoke helloworld --result
 ```

-If the REWIND configuration is successful, the following result should be displayed in the terminal.
+If the REWIND configuration is successful, the following result should be displayed in the third terminal.
 ```
 {
     "TrueTime": 0.0000045299530029296875,